syncfusion-content/xamarin-docs/Xamarin/Backdrop-Page/Header-Configuration.md

 ---
 layout: post
 title: Header Configuration with Syncfusion Backdrop Page
-description: How to configure a header in backdrop page.
+description: How to configure and customize the header in the Syncfusion backdrop page control in Xamarin.Forms platform.
 platform: xamarin
 control: SfBackdropPage
 documentation: ug